 How will I be contacted about jobs?

 We will contact you via email, text or phone to alert you to jobs that may be of interest.
-You can also check our job search page which is updated in real time, and contact us if you see an interesting role.
+You can also register to receive job alerts direct from our website or check our job search page which is updated in real time, and contact us if you see an interesting role.